 Dr Dennis Chua is currently a Visiting Consultant to KK Women’s and Children’s Hospital.
-He sees pediatric ENT conditions such as snoring and sleep disordered breathing in children, airway problems, sinus conditions, allergies, hearing problems and salivary gland diseases in children.
+He sees paediatric ENT conditions such as snoring and sleep disordered breathing in children, airway problems, sinus conditions, allergies, hearing problems and salivary gland diseases in kids.
+As one of Singapore’s leading ENT specialists, Dr Chua offers a complete range of specialised ENT treatments.

 Nasal allergy and blockage are common in children.
 They experience blocked nose and runny nose and can have disturbed sleep at night.
 A child may be constantly rubbing his nose and eyes, and have sustained bouts of sneezing.
 This affects their performance in school but more importantly reduces their quality of life.
 Allergic rhinitis in children and precipitate sleep apnea which can have serious health consequences.
 (See Pediatric Sleep Apnoea link)